Tagging and Pricing Information

 DONATE: Check this box if you want to donate an item that does not sell during the sale.

-DISCOUNT: Check this box if you want your item included in our half-price sale, which takes place on Saturday from 3 – 6 pm and Sunday from 10am – 2pm during the public sale.
+DISCOUNT: Check this box if you want your item included in our Half-Price Sale.

 SAFETY PINS: Safety pins should be at least 1 inch long (Do not use straight pins).

 TAGGING GUNS: Tagging guns can be used to attach tags to clothing instead of safety pins.
-Tags can be attached to the inside “tag” on a garment (at the neck) or through the seam of a garment to avoid damage.
-The seam of the left armpit area usually works well.
-Tagging guns and supplies can be purchased online from sites such as eBay or Amazon.
-You should expect to pay between $12-$20 for a decent tagging gun.
+Tags can be attached to the inside “tag” on a garment (at the neck or back of waistband for pants) or through the left underarm seam of the garment to avoid damage.
+You should NEVER tag through the front or shoulder of the clothing as this will make holes in the garment.

 Cape Kids’ Treasures also has a limited supply for sale.
 Please inquire if interested.